transcend-io/encrypt-web-streams/README.md

 ## API Reference

-Provides TransformStreams for AES-256-GCM encryption and decryption.
+Provides `TransformStream` implementations for AES-256-GCM encryption and decryption, powered by a WebAssembly module.

 ```ts
 import {